alifele/Lecture-Notes/README.md

 # Lecture-Notes
-This repo is for my lecture notes
+This repo is for my lecture notes.